August 01, 2018

 Tell us a little more about the process of actually creating a mural.

 The completed mural.
-Courtesy of Marleen De Graaf.
+Courtesy of Marleen.

 What was your routine like while you were there?